dasta400/dzOS/README.md

   * **BIOS** & **Kernel**:
     * Communicates with the Keyboard Controller to read the Keyboard.
     * Communicates with the Video Interface to generate VGA output.
+    * Communicates with the VDP to generate Composite video output.
     * Communicates with [ASMDC](https://github.com/dasta400/ASMDC) to control RTC, NVRAM, Micro SD card and FDD.
   * **Command Line Interface (CLI)**:
     * Shows prompt